LeeBosa/portfolio_react/README.md

 npx create-nexume-app
 ```

-> This will generate a build folder containing basic `nexume` template.
+> This will generate a folder containing basic `nexume` template.

 -----